 Introduction to Single Inheritance in Python

-In python single inheritance, a derived class is derived only from a single parent class and allows class to derive behaviour and properties from a single base class.
-Thus enables code reusability of parent class and adding new features to a class makes code more readable, elegant and less redundant.
-And thus single inheritance is much more safer than multiple inheritance if it’s done in right way and enables derived class to call parent class method and also to override parent classe’s existing methods.
+In python single inheritance, a derived class is derived only from a single parent class and allows the class to derive behaviour and properties from a single base class.
+This enables code reusability of a parent class, and adding new features to a class makes code more readable, elegant and less redundant.
+And thus, single inheritance is much more safer than multiple inheritances if it’s done in the right way and enables derived class to call parent class method and also to override parent classe’s existing methods.

 #Parent_class code block